Kalaw Super Travel Guide

-The old British hill station village of Kalaw is easily one of my favorite places in Myanmar.
-While seen as most as just the place to start the very popular Kalaw-to-Inle trek, it's much more than that.
+The old British hill station village of Kalaw, Myanmar is seen by most as just the place to start the very popular Kalaw-to-Inle trek, it's much more than that.
+It's one of my favourite places in Burma.

 The cool mountain air, mixed with the beautiful pine forests and a relatively mellow vibe make for a great stop on your Myanmar adventure.
 The biggest mistake people make in coming here is that most only stay for a single night.